 The Biographical Encyclopedia of the Negro Baseball Leagues states that Sam played for the Homestead Grays in 1946.
 This has been repeated elsewhere -- but the fact is that he remained in the Army Air Corps that year.
 On the side, he was playing with the Orlando All-Stars, a town team in the Florida State Negro League.

 Jones then signed to play with the Cleveland Buckeyes of the Negro American League.
-Veteran catcher Quincy Troupe (who added a second “p” to his family name while playing in Mexico) was the club’s manager.
-Troupe was the man who got Sam to leave the Army and turn pro.
-In Dick Schaap’s account, the Buckeyes faced the All-Stars in 1947, and Troupe “liked the way Jones handled himself.”
+Veteran catcher Quincy Trouppe (who added a second “p” to his family name in 1946 while playing in Mexico) was the club’s manager.
+Trouppe was the man who got Sam to leave the Army and turn pro.
+In Dick Schaap’s account, the Buckeyes faced the All-Stars in 1947, and Trouppe “liked the way Jones handled himself.”
 He promised the soldier $550 a month, more than five times his Army salary, and painted a colorful picture of the baseball life.
 Eventually Quincy convinced Sam as well as his company commander.
 Jones forsook becoming a “twenty-year man,” withdrew his re-enlistment, and was mustered out.
 In July 1947, he became a Buckeye -- and a full-time pitcher.
 He wasn’t a good hitter, and besides, “Quincy was the catcher, and there wasn’t no sense trying to beat out the manager.”xii

 Record books indicate that Red (whose teammates allegedly found him lacking in social gracesxiii) was 4-2 for Cleveland that year.
 However, almost no box scores of these games were published, and limited statistics were kept.
 A Sporting News feature on Sam in June 1951 gave his ’47 record as 6-3, which is possible.xiv The won-lost total of all the Buckeyes pitchers listed in The Complete Book of Baseball’s Negro Leagues was 44-17, whereas the team overall was 54-23.